gusta01010/SillyTranslator/README.md

   * 🇪🇸 Spanish

 ## Requirements
-* ImageMagick:
+* ~~ImageMagick:~~

-Requires ImageMagick to be installed and configure the PATH variable.
+~~Requires ImageMagick to be installed and configure the PATH variable.--~~ ImageMagick installation is not necessary anymore, just have the `requirements.txt` packages listed there

 ## Usage